Details

 The slow movement takes the form of a double set of variations, alternating between variations on the initial minor-key theme and separate variations on a contrasting major-key theme.
 In the minuet, melodic echoes playfully elongate the opening statements, while the contrasting trio section uses cascading entrances to put a different spin on the echo effect.

-In a bookend to the exposed start of the symphony, the finale opens with an unaccompanied horn call figure, a motive that evokes hunting parties and the Austrian countryside where Haydn spent so many years in the service of Prince Nikolaus Esterházy.
-The main theme, with its prominent repeating notes, is in fact similar to a Croatian folk song that Haydn may have heard during his long residencies at Eszterháza, Prince Nikolaus’ country palace near the Austrian-Hungarian border.
+In a bookend to the exposed start of the symphony, the finale opens with an unaccompanied horn call figure, a motive that evokes hunting parties and the Austrian countryside where Haydn spent so many years entertaining the Esterházy family.
+The main theme, with its prominent repeating notes, in fact resembles a Croatian folk song that Haydn may have heard during his long residencies at the Esterházy summer palace near the Hungarian border.

 About This Program

-Artistic Partner Richard Egarr returns to lead the SPCO in his own captivating arrangements of Johann Sebastian Bach’s excerpts from the monumental Goldberg Variations.
-The SPCO also debuts the work of German Romantic composer Emilie Mayer, one of the few women symphonic composers of her time.
-Franz Joseph Haydn's Drum Roll Symphony rounds out the program with brooding suspense interrupted by bursts of joy.
+Artistic Partner Richard Egarr returns to lead the SPCO in an exhilarating program, featuring the first SPCO performance of a symphony by German Romantic composer Emilie Mayer, one of the few women symphonic composers of her time.
+Works by Ludwig van Beethoven and Franz Joseph Haydn bookend the program, with the concerts titular Drum Roll Symphony bringing brooding suspense interrupted by bursts of joy.

 Contribute